Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 #### The JavaScript Data Adapter

-The `helloworld.js` file containing all the required JavaScript code.
+The `helloworld.cjs` file containing all the required JavaScript code.

 First, we include the modules we need and setup some configuration variables.